CrossRef/event-data-user-guide/docs/app-faq.md

 ### Does Event Data collect data for all DOIs in existence?

-Event Data will accept Events for DOIs issued by any RA (for example, DataCite), and will poll for all DOIs in the 'doi-prefix' Artifact (currently Crossref, DataCite in future).
+Event Data will accept Events for DOIs issued by any Registration Agency (RA) (for example, DataCite), and will poll for all DOIs in the 'doi-prefix' Artifact (currently Crossref, DataCite in future).
 Different Agents operate differently, so the data for some sources will be fresher than others.

 ### Which Registration Agencies' DOIs does Event Data use?